semi-ding/ltc-wallet/README.md

 Spring Boot based 2-of-3 multisig wallet implementation for LTC.
 If you find any problem, please open an issue.

 ## Testnet
-TestNet4 will be used in default and default branch.
+TestNet4 will be used in default and dev branch.
 Both Q and M addresses are supported.

 ## Setup Development Environment
 1. Install PostgreSQL and Java 8.